saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 Until the working groups mature, Saltstack will facilitate the working group meetings and there will be at least 1 SaltStack facilitator in every working group meeting

 #### Role of Facilitator
-- The Facilitator will work with the Salt core team to identify the list of participants, communicate/invite them to the working groups
+- The facilitator will work with the Salt core team to identify the list of participants, communicate/invite them to the working groups
-- The Facilitator will ensure everyone gets a chance to voice their opinions
+- The facilitator will ensure everyone gets a chance to voice their opinions
-- The Facilitator will ensure members adhere to the goals of the meeting and that the meeting doesn't devolve into tangential conversations
+- The facilitator will ensure members adhere to the goals of the meeting and that the meeting doesn't devolve into tangential conversations
-- The Facilitator sets up the monthly working group meetings and invites the right folks
+- The facilitator sets up the monthly working group meetings and invites the right folks
-- The Facilitator makes the agenda clear before every meeting
+- The facilitator makes the agenda clear before every meeting
-- The Facilitator takes notes and shares the action items after every meeting
+- The facilitator takes notes and shares the action items after every meeting
-- The Facilitator ensures working group members needs/interests are met
+- The facilitator ensures working group members needs/interests are met

 ## Benefits of Working Group